Manage AD Bridge Licenses

-- Locally using an AD Bridge Enterprise command-line utility (setkey-cli) on a Unix or Linux computer.
+- Locally using an AD Bridge command-line utility (setkey-cli) on a Unix or Linux computer.

-When you install the AD Bridge Enterprise agent without a permanent license on a Unix or Linux computer, a 30-day product evaluation key is automatically generated.
-If a permanent license key or an extended evaluation license key is unavailable, AD Bridge Enterprise will stop authenticating users and applying Group Policy settings after 30 days.
+When you install the AD Bridge agent without a permanent license on a Unix or Linux computer, a 90-day product evaluation key is automatically generated.
+If a permanent license key or an extended evaluation license key is unavailable, AD Bridge will stop authenticating users and applying Group Policy settings after 90 days.
 The expiration date of an evaluation license applies only to the computer on which the license is installed.

 To obtain a permanent license or to convert a trial license to a full license, contact a BeyondTrust sales representative at www.beyondtrust.com/contact.

-- If there are multiple domains, a different license file is required for each domain, regardless of whether you are using a site license or a set of single-computer licenses.
+If there are multiple domains, a different license file is required for each domain.
 To spread a set of single-computer licenses across two or more domains, you can request BeyondTrust sales to distribute the licenses in two or more license files.

 License Feature Codes